Frequently Asked Questions

 - Do not rely 100% just on provided photos in the list - some calibers can have different variations of bridge layouts and other parts.

-- Use settings in calibers list view to rotate the images if needed.
+There is a warning sign on those images which are identified as suspected to be from similar movements.
+Be aware that most other online databases of similar coverage are using even more images from similar movements without even warning user. - Use settings in calibers list view to rotate the images if needed.
 Best practice in watchmaking is to take photos of movements with stem (crown) facing up.

 - To correctly specify the movement size, you need to measure the mounting diameter (which is the diameter the movement fits into the aperture of the case or mounting frame) and not the outer diameter (which is usually a bit bigger than mounting diameter).
 When searching by size, allow some error margin (1-2mm), as quite often realistic movement sizes don't match the sizes in technical sheets.